-How soon should I or my child expect to be seen?
+How soon should I expect to be seen?

 You should be able to see your doctor within 24 hours for an urgent care appointment.
 If your doctor tells you to go to an urgent care clinic, you do not need to call the clinic before going.
 The urgent care clinic must take Superior Medicaid.